samuelfa/unity-android-notifications/README.md

 **How to recompile plugin ?**

-There is special gradle task called **exportJar**, just run it and grab plugin's jar in app/release/notification.jar
+There is special gradle task called **exportJar**, just run it and grab plugin's jar in app/release/classes.jar

+**How to create the AAR plugin ?**

+There is special gradle task called **pluginCreate**, just run it and create a file in app/release/simple-android-notifications.aar

 **How to get rid of obsolete warnings like "*OBSOLETE - Providing Android resources in Assets/Plugins/Android/res is deprecated, please move your resources to an Android Library.
 See "Building Plugins for Android" section of the Manual.*" ?**